adang101/Casso-Grp21/Casso/README.txt

 HOW TO RUN:
  * In the terminal, make sure that you have changed directories into "Casso"
-      * Your file path should look like C:\user\pathTo\GitHubDirectory
+      * Your file path should look like C:\user\pathTo\CMPE133-Grp-21>
+      * Enter "cd Casso-Grp21"
-      * You would then enter "cd Casso" into your terminal
+      * Then enter "cd Casso" into your terminal
-      * Your file path should then look like C:\user\pathTo\GitHubDirectory\Casso
+      * Your file path should then look like C:\user\pathTo\CMPE133-Grp-21\Casso-Grp21\Casso

  * From here, you need to activate the virtual environment to ensure all dependencies are loaded
       * To do that enter "./venv/bin/activate" on Windows
       * On MacOS enter "source ./venv/bin/activate"

  * Your path should now look like: (venv) C:\user\pathTo\GitHubDirectory\Casso
       * (venv) means you have correctly activated the environment!